scapaf64-prog/my-python-games/Tetris5/README.txt

-this is my latest tetris-version.
+This is my latest Tetris-version.

+ok, ChatGPT do a lot. :)

+ARROW-KEY's to move,   SPACE to drop down,    ESC to exit

+tetris5.mp4 is a short video of the game